aztfmods/.github/profile/README.md

 * Various linting and validation is applied before merging to the main branch.
 * Reusable workflows are used.
 * Dependencies are updated using dependabot.
+* Github settings are managed by probot apps

 ### Principles: